Pbhacks/CulturalXchange/README.md

 ### Web App

 **Frontend** <br>
 The frontend architecture of CulturalXchange is meticulously crafted using React, a cutting-edge JavaScript library renowned for its versatility and performance in building dynamic user interfaces.
 React serves as the cornerstone of our frontend development, offering a robust framework for creating interactive elements that seamlessly respond to user input and deliver a fluid browsing experience.
-Complemented by the foundational technologies of HTML and CSS, the frontend components are meticulously designed with meticulous attention to detail It also uses TypeScript as its main programming language.
+Complemented by the foundational technologies of HTML and CSS, the frontend components are meticulously designed with meticulous attention to detail.
+It also uses TypeScript as its main programming language.

 <img src="https://raw.githubusercontent.com/devicons/devicon/6910f0503efdd315c8f9b858234310c06e04d9c0/icons/react/react-original.svg" title="React JS" alt="React JS" width="60" height="60">&nbsp;
 <img src="https://raw.githubusercontent.com/devicons/devicon/6910f0503efdd315c8f9b858234310c06e04d9c0/icons/html5/html5-plain-wordmark.svg" title="HTML 5" alt="HTML 5" width="60" height="60">&nbsp;